 The Audit Committee, comprised of Ms. Priest (Chair) and Messrs.
 Edison, and Pittaway, recommends to the Board of Directors the appointment of the Company's independent auditors, reviews and approves the scope of the annual audit of the Company's financial statements, reviews and approves any non-audit services performed by the independent auditors, reviews the findings and recommendations of the internal and independent auditors and periodically reviews and approves major accounting policies and significant internal accounting control procedures.
 For fiscal 2002, the Audit Committee was comprised of Messrs.
 Edison, Hallett and Maguire.
 The Audit Committee met six times during fiscal 2002.
-The Audit Committee operates pursuant to a new charter adopted in April 2003, a copy of which is attached to this Proxy Statement as Annex A. The Audit Committee is composed of outside directors who are not officers or employees of the Company.
-In the business judgment of the Board, each of these directors is independent of management, as "independent" is presently defined under the existing listing standards of the New York Stock Exchange, because such director either does not have a business relationship with the Company or, if a business relationship with the Company exists, such relationship does not interfere with the director's exercise of independent judgment as a member of this committee.
+The Audit Committee operates pursuant to a new charter adopted in April 2003, a copy of which is attached to this Proxy Statement as Annex A.

+The Audit Committee is composed of outside directors who are not officers or employees of the Company.
+Each of the present members of the Audit Committee is independent of management, as "independence" is presently defined under the existing listing standards of the New York Stock Exchange.

-In addition, the Board has determined that each of Ms. Priest, Mr. Edison and Mr. Pittaway qualify as "financial experts" under the provisions of the Sarbanes-Oxley Act of 2002 and the rules of the Securities and Exchange Commission.
+In addition, the Board has determined that each of Ms. Priest, Mr. Edison and Mr. Pittaway qualify as "audit committee financial experts" under the provisions of the Sarbanes-Oxley Act of 2002 and the rules of the Securities and Exchange Commission.

-The Compensation Committee comprised of independent directors, Messrs.
+The Compensation Committee, comprised of independent directors Messrs.
 Pittaway (Chair), Humann, and Bernstein, reviews and recommends compensation of officers and directors, administers equity plans and reviews major personnel matters.
 For fiscal 2002, the Compensation Committee was comprised of Messrs.
 Levy and Bernstein.
 The Compensation Committee met three times during fiscal 2002.
 Attached to this Proxy Statement as Annex B is the original Charter adopted by the Compensation Committee in April 2003.

-The Nominating and Corporate Governance Committee comprised of independent directors, Messrs.
+The Nominating and Corporate Governance Committee comprised of independent directors Messrs.
 Edison (Chair), Humann, and Levy, was newly formed in March 2003 and therefore did not meet during fiscal 2002.
 The Nominating & Corporate Governance Committee is charged with establishing criteria for and nominating candidates for director of the Company as well as administering the overall corporate governance policies and philosophy of the Company.
 Attached to this Proxy Statement as Annex C is the original Charter adopted by the Nominating and Governance Committee in April 2003.